jackorden/Examensarbete/README.md

 #### Workflows

-The ansible-lint checks the syntax on commits on all files with the file extension ".yml" inside the /Ansible folder.
+The "ansible-lint.yml" checks the syntax on commits on all files with the file extension ".yml" inside the /Ansible folder.

 The "docker-compose-test" checks changes made to the "docker-compose.yml".

+The "tflint.yml" checks syntax on all files with file extension ".tf" inside the ./Terraform directory.

 #### Cost